 We rely, in part, on our ability to obtain and maintain patent protection for our proprietary products and processes.
 The process of applying for and obtaining a patent is expensive, time-consuming and complex, and we may not be able to file, prosecute, maintain, enforce or license all necessary or desirable patent applications at a reasonable cost, in a timely manner, or in all jurisdictions where protection may be commercially advantageous, or we may not be able to protect our proprietary rights at all.
 Despite our efforts to protect our proprietary rights, unauthorized parties may be able to obtain and use information that we regard as proprietary.
 In addition, the issuance of a patent does not ensure that it is valid or enforceable, so even if we obtain patents, they may not be valid or enforceable against third parties.
 Our patent applications may not result in issued patents and our patents may not be sufficiently broad to protect our technology.
 Issued international patents may carry a requirement to "work" a patent in the applicable geography; failure to do so could lead to loss of the patent or the requirement to accept licensing terms, both of which would be favorable to our competitors.
 Furthermore, the issuance of a patent does not give us the right to practice the patented invention.
 Third parties may have blocking patents that could prevent us from marketing our own products and practicing our own technology.
 Alternatively, third parties may seek approval to market their own products similar to or otherwise competitive with our products.
-In these circumstances, we may need to defend and/or assert our patents invalid or unenforceable; competitors may then be able to market products and use manufacturing and analytical processes that are substantially similar to ours.
-Even if we have valid and enforceable patents, these patents still may not provide protection against competing products or processes sufficient to achieve our business objectives.
-Litigation is time-consuming and expensive and would d
+In these circumstances, we may need to defend and/or assert our patents, including by filing lawsuits alleging patent infringement.
+In any of these types of proceedings, a court or agency with jurisdiction may find our patents invalid or unenforceable; competitors may then be able to market products and use manufacturing and analytical processes that are substantially similar to ours.
+Even if we have valid and enforceable patents, these patents still may not provi